NoobTaco/MidnightTesting/guild-housing-leadership-report.md

 ---

 ## 2. Guild Housing Mechanics
 - After establishing a guild neighborhood, members must log out and back in before moving their house to the new neighborhood.
 - When searching for neighborhoods, your guild appears at the top of the finder list, making it easy for members to locate and join.

+**Important Access Information:**
+- Members will NOT be able to move into a house unless they have pre-purchased the Midnight expansion.
+- Housing is scheduled to be enabled during the prepatch (version 11.2.7), which is estimated to release on December 2.

 ---